jmcnamara/XlsxWriter/dev/docs/source/worksheet.rst

    :type  last_col:    int
    :type  cell_format: :ref:`Format <format>`

-   :returns:  0: Success.
+   :returns: XW_NO_ERROR: Success.
-   :returns: -1: Row or column is out of worksheet bounds.
+   :returns: XW_ERROR_WORKSHEET_INDEX_OUT_OF_RANGE: Row or column is out of
+                                                    worksheet bounds.
    :returns: Other: Error return value of the called ``write()`` method.
+   :returns: None: A single cell was (tried to be) merged

 The ``merge_range()`` method allows cells to be merged together so that they act as a single area.